2012 Ride: No. 38 Front Row Motorsports Ford

 2012 Owner: Bob Jenkins

-*Low Point:* Pretty much the other 33 weeks.
-But hey, they show up every weekend, and make every race.
+Low Point: Pretty much the other 33 weeks.
+But hey, they showed up every weekend, and made every race.
 There’s no shame in that.

 Off-Track News: New Taco Bell XXL Nachos are awesome.
 If they can put those on the hood next year, expect a top 10.

-*2013 Outlook:* The new Gen6 car will debut next year and bring about with it a host of changes and challenges.
-Ultimately, look for more of the same from Front Row Motorsports.
-They aren’t exactly a start and park operation, but outside of the plate tracks or a strong showing at Michigan, they will continue to play the role they’ve carved out for themselves.
+2013 Outlook: The new Gen-6 car will debut next year and bring about with it a host of changes and challenges.
+Ultimately, look for more of the same from FRM.
+They aren’t exactly a start-and-park operation, but outside of the plate tracks or a strong showing at Michigan, they will continue to play the role they’ve carved out for themselves.
 And there’s nothing wrong with that.

-*Little Known Gilliland Fact:* Gilliland was teammates with Tiger Woods on their golf team in high school, at Western High School in Anaheim, CA.
+Little Known Gilliland Fact: Gilliland was teammates with Tiger Woods on their golf team in high school, at Western High School in Anaheim, Calif.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com